Camponotus consobrinus – Australia

 2/ an Australian veterinary certificate

-3/ a health and legislative form.
+3/ a health and legal information sheet.

-We remind you, however, that the bite of the soldiers can be very painful and that the eyes must be kept away from its formic acid projection (short range).
-Finally, releasing the colony into the wild is prohibited and we will take back your colonies up to 50€. _____________________________________________________________
+As a private individual, keeping this species does not require any authorization as it is neither protected, nor threatened, nor invasive, nor dangerous.
+However, we remind you that the bite of soldier ants can be very painful and that eyes must be kept away from their formic acid spray (short range).
+Finally, releasing the colony into the wild is prohibited, and we will buy back your colonies for up to €50.

-The Ant Farming Charter on this exotic species:
+Fourmiculture Charter on this exotic species:

 5/ Colony taken back up to €50 and costs covered if you wish to part with it if colony returned in good health (see conditions).

-Success Insurance:
+Success Guarantee:

 ___________________________________________________________